NEDC Baby Counter: 1096

 By 2010, the NEDC had significantly increased their transfer/success rate, continued to receive grant funding, and moved to a permanent, independent location.

-Since its inception, the NEDC has performed more than a thousand transfers, assisted in over 600 births, and received over $3,900,000 in federal funding.
+Since its inception, the NEDC has assisted in over 1,000 births and received over $3,900,000 in federal funding.
 It has become the premier center for ED/EA services and has been featured in multiple national media stories.
 The most important story, though, is the one that we can help write for you.
 We look forward to helping you complete your fertility journey.
-For your convenience, we offer the choice of having your embryo transfer conducted at our main office in Knoxville, Tennessee or our affiliate in the Milwaukee, Wisconsin area.

 While the NEDC is open to couples of all race, religion, creed, and background, our own Christian faith is the overriding principle upon which we operate.
 As an organization guided by our religious faith and protected by the Constitution of the United States, the NEDC firmly believes in the sanctity of life beginning at conception and recognizes marriage as a sacred union between man and woman as defined by scriptures of the Holy Bible.